 Request for White Papers

 (8/27/2014) The committee requests white papers from the astronomy community to aid its work.
-Please see the Request for White Papers document for more information.
-A submission site will go live soon and its web address will be posted here.
-White papers are requested by 9:00 a.m. on Monday, October 6, 2014.
+Please see the Request for White Papers document (click here for the questions) for more information.

 Statement of Task